Rose Blanche-Harbour le Cou: Location

-This community is located in a barren area on the east side of a Rose Blanche bay.
+This community is located in a barren area on the east side of the small Rose Blanche Bay.
 In this bay there are 2 harbours that were mainly used to provide shelter for fishing vessels.
 Scenery includes the rugged granite coastline, and the white and rocky cliffs of "Diamond Cove".
 Its granite lighthouse was in operation from 1873 to the 1940s.
 After it was abandoned in the 1940s the building fell into ruins.
 The spiral stone staircase extends into the tower wall and kept the tower from collapsing while the remainder of the lighthouse fell to ruin.
 In 1999 the lighthouse was fully reconstructed and serves as a tourist attraction.

 From Rose Blanche there is a passenger ferry that services the isolated community of La Poile 35 km to the east.

 History

 The Rose Blanche harbour was first used by French migratory fishermen who came in the early 1700s to fish the nearby Rose Blanche Bank which had an abundance of cod.
 The harbor provided good anchorage, being well sheltered by Caines Island and Rose Blanche Point.
 The name Rose Blanche is a corruption of the French words "roche blanche" (white rock) which can be seen at Diamond Cove.
 This white quartz was highly visible to the French migratory fishermen when they first approached the shore in the early 1700s.

 The first settlers in Rose Blanche arrived and probably settled in 1810, though the French had held seasonal premises in the area in the 18th century.
 Rose Blanche was first settled for its sheltered harbours and close location to fishing grounds.

 By the 1869 census, the population had grown to 663, and the area continued to attract new settlers from England and the Channel Islands to participate in the fishery.
 By the 1870s the community had a number of businesses which participated in the local fishery and the Labrador fishery.